-Once I saw Carlos cruise my entire fenced yard, looking up at the top of the fence.
-It is
+Once I saw Carlos cruise my entire fenced yard, looking up at the top of the fence, which stands

 six feet high and has four gates.
-Before I got the finished gates built, the openings were filled with temporary plywood pieces, hinged to the gate supports.
-Each of these temporary gates was a slightly different height.
+Before I got the finished gates built, we filled the openings with temporary plywood pieces, hinged to the gate supports.
+Each of these temporary gates rose to a slightly different height.
 The cat cruised by all four gates, and determined that the big double gate in front was the shortest.

 He then returned to that gate, backed up as far as he could, and ran straight at it.
 He managed to leap up the first four feet, then clawed his way up the last foot and a half, tilted forward, and jumped out of the yard.
 He made this leap just once, perhaps to prove he could do it.